binary-com/daily-report/_posts/en/2018-08-17-Dollar-Slips-on-Risk-Appetite-Gains-17-Aug-18.md

 After making gains yesterday for the second day in a row, the EUR/GBP is slipping back after UK retail sales increased more than expected yesterday.

-The USD/JPY and other yen pairs are on the back foot as money flows back into the US dollar.

 ## Coming up today

 Today, we have final European CPI at 10.00.